vtfk/node-shared-logger/README.md

 Logging to papertrail can be configured in `logConfig()` or as env variables.

+Logging to BetterStack can be configured in `logConfig()` or as env variables.

 Logging to Microsoft Teams can be configured in `logConfig()` or as env variable **TEAMS_WEBHOOK_URL**.

 Azure Function logging can be configured in `logConfig()`.